kzhang8850/ExercisesInC/homeworks/homework01.md

 6) If you spell a variable name wrong, or if you spell a function name wrong, the error messages you get might look very different.
 Why?

-This is because syntax errors and function miscalls are checked in different parts of the compilation process and thus different "entities" of the C language.
+This is because syntax errors and function miscalls are checked in different parts of the compilation process and thus different programs that interact with the C language.
 Spelling a variable name wrong is a syntax error and thus is checked by the compiler.
 Spelling a function name wrong is considered an undefined function, and thus is checked by the linker.
-It would then be easy to say that different entities that check different things in the various of the compilation process would produce different error messages.
+Different programs that check different things in the various steps of the compilation process have different formats, jargon, and wording.

 7) What is a segmentation fault?